Close Menu

 You do not need to try to win SSD benefits by yourself.
 Also, you do not need to go through an SSA review by yourself.
 We can help file your SSD application.
 Also, we can help you appeal every SSA denial.
 That way, you can focus on your health.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 Send it in quickly.

 Additionally, once you receive an SSA denial, you have 60 days to file an appeal.
 This includes any letter sent to you that ends your benefits.
 You must also meet the time limit set by the SSA.
 If you do not meet the time limit, then you will lose your right to appeal.